e-Spirit/fsxa-pwa/docs/components/FSXABaseComponent.md

 Note: If you only want type support for your events and not the props you have to pass an empty interface `{}` as the data generic.

 <hr>
-To have additionally type support for your slots, you can pass a third interface.
+To additionally have type support for your slots, you can pass a third interface.

 ```tsx
 @Component
 class LayoutComponent extends FSXABaseComponent<Props, EventsWithOn, Slots> {}
 ```

-Note: If you only want type support for your slots and not the props or events you have to pass empty interfaces `{}` as the `Props` and `EventsWithOn` generic.
+Note: If you only want type support for your slots and not the props or events you have to pass empty interfaces `{}` as the `Props` and `EventsWithOn` generics.

 ## Properties

 ### `currentPage` - string

 This property returns the NavigationItem that is matching the current path.
-If null is returned, no current route could be matched to the current path.
+If `null` is returned, no current route could be matched to the current path.

 ### `fsxaApi` - Object